-Please find here a repository of documents related to the UNDP-OECD Joint Support Team’s ongoing work to refine the monitoring framework and prepare for the second monitoring round, which is expected to kick off in fall, 2015.
+Please find here a repository of documents related to the UNDP-OECD Joint Support Team’s ongoing work to refine the monitoring framework and prepare for the Second Monitoring Round, which kicked off in September 2015.

 Please note that these documents are works in progress, and that they will be updated as new versions become available.

 The Busan Partnership is grounded in the idea that there are four main principles that form the foundation of effective development co-operation and achieving common goals.
 These principles are:

 Tell us about the activities you are carrying out or how you are supporting partner countries in implementing the Busan Principles.
 If you are a partner country government, please share your experience in making the Busan Principles a reality and what lessons you have learnt in the process.

 |Regional workshops / peer learning events, supported by Contributing Partners|